Clemapfel/Mousetrap.jl/docs/src/manual/03_actions.md

 An action can have multiple shortcuts, and one shortcut can be associated with two or more actions, though this is usually not recommended.

 We need one more thing before we can trigger our action: an object that can receive keyboard key events.
 We will learn much more about the event model in [its own dedicated chapter](./05_event_handling.md), for now, we can use [`set_listens_for_shortcut_action!`](@ref) on our top-level window.
 This makes the window instance listen for any keyboard presses.
-If it recognizes that a keybinding associated with an action was pressed, it will trigger that action.
+If it recognizes that a keybinding associated with an action it is listening for was pressed, it will trigger that action.

 A complete `.jl` file showing how to trigger an action using a shortcut is given here: